renan-peres/fabric-remote-tools/README.md

 ## Functions

 The project consists of three main classes: `FabricAuth`, `OneLakeUtils`, and `FabricAPIs`.
 Each class provides various functions for interacting with Microsoft Fabric and OneLake.
-Below is an overview of each class and its key methods:
+Below is an overview of each class and its key methods.

+For detailed usage of these functions, please refer to the examples provided in the *[tests](tests/)* folder of this repo.

 ### FabricAuth